civol/HDLRuby/README.md

 <a name="operators"></a>

 The following table gives a summary of the operators available in HDLRuby.
-More details are given for each group of operator in the subsequent sections.
+More details are given for each group of operators in the subsequent sections.

 __Assignment operators (left-most operator of a statement):__